Kong/docs.konghq.com/app/_includes/md/kgo/konnect-dataplanes-prerequisites.md

 ## Create a KonnectExtension in your cluster
 {% endunless %}

-The command below can be used to configure a `DataPlane` in an hybrid `ControlPlane` referenced via `NamespacedRef`, with automatic secret provisioning and one `DataPlane` label.
-You can find all the `KonnectExtension` available options and knobs in the [overview page](/gateway-operator/{{page.release}}/guides/konnect-dataplanes/overview).
+The command below can be used to configure a `KonnectExtension`, which is used to attach a `Gateway` or a `DataPlane` to Konnect.
+You can find all the available `KonnectExtension` available options in the [overview page](/gateway-operator/{{page.release}}/guides/konnect-dataplanes/overview).

 {% include md/kgo/konnect-entities-prerequisites.md disable_accordian=false version=page.version release=page.release with-control-plane=true is-kic-cp=include.is-kic-cp skip_install=include.skip_install api_auth_mode="secret" %}